fogus/spiel/pyramidenspiel/pungo/README.markdown

 There are two ways to win:

- 1. You get a symmetric arrangement of pyramids in your home row, where each cell has at least one pyramid occupying it
+ 1. You get a symmetric arrangement of pyramids, according to size, in your home row, where each cell has at least one pyramid occupying it
  2. Your opponent's row contains all of the pyramids, in any legal arrangement and in any or all cells